 Noted investor and entrepreneur Chamath Palihapitiya, founder and chief executive officer of Social Capital LP, joined the MOI Global community at the Latticework 2017 summit, held at the Yale Club of New York City in September.
 Brad Stone, author of The Everything Store and The Upstarts, moderated the wide-ranging keynote Q&A with Chamath.

-We are pleased to share a transcript of the session.
+We are pleased to share a replay and transcript of the session.

 The following transcript has been edited for space and clarity.